aryanprince/Quora-Unblocker/README.md

 * Select the extracted folder.
 Voila!

 # Usage
-When on Quora, click on the extension to remove the popup.
+When on Quora, click on the extension to remove the login popup.